tarun-cumulations/electricity-python/readme.md

 ### Setup a .env file with database credentials like DB_HOST , DB_PASS , DB_USER and DB_NAME

+### To create tables in the postgres DB, execute tables.py

+### To add data to the tables , execute addDataToTables.py

 ## API Endpoints

 ### Get Applications